2010 NBA All-Star Game: Players

 The rosters for the All-Star Game are chosen in two ways.
 The starters were chosen via a fan ballot.
 Two guards, two forwards and one center who receive the highest vote were named the All-Star starters.
 The reserves were chosen by votes among the NBA head coaches in their respective conferences.
 The coaches were not permitted to vote for their own players.
 The reserves consists of two guards, two forwards, one center and two players regardless of position.
 If a player is unable to participate due to injury, the commissioner will select a replacement.

 LeBron James of the Cleveland Cavaliers topped the All-Star Ballots with 2,549,693 votes, which earned him a starting position in the Eastern Conference team.
 Allen Iverson, who retired briefly before returning to play for the Philadelphia 76ers, earned his eleventh straight selection to the All-Star roster.
 Dwyane Wade, Kevin Garnett and Dwight Howard completed the Eastern Conference starting position.
 These five starters also started in the previous year's Eastern Conference team.
 The Eastern Conference reserves includes 4 first-time selections, Rajon Rondo, Derrick Rose, Gerald Wallace and Al Horford.
 Wallace became the first player to represent the Charlotte Bobcats in the All-Star game, while Rose became the first All-Star for the Chicago Bulls since Michael Jordan.

 The Western Conference leading vote-getter is Kobe Bryant with 2,456,224 votes.
 Two-time MVP Steve Nash returned after missing out on the All-Star roster the previous year.
 Carmelo Anthony, Tim Duncan and Amar'e Stoudemire completed the Western Conference starting position.
 Bryant, Duncan and Stoudemire all started in last year's game, although Stoudemire was listed as a forward then.
 Dallas Mavericks' Dirk Nowitzki represented the home town after being selected as a reserve.
 The Western Conference reserves includes 3 first-time selections, Kevin Durant, Zach Randolph and Deron Williams, who grew up and starred in high school in the Dallas area.

-Four players missed the game: Kobe Bryant, Chris Paul and Brandon Roy due to injury; Allen Iverson due to personal reasons.
+Four players missed the game: Kobe Bryant, Chris Paul and Brandon Roy due to injury; Allen Iverson for personal reasons.
 As a result, four more were named to the roster as replacements: Chauncey Billups for Paul, Chris Kaman for Roy, Jason Kidd for Bryant and David Lee for Iverson.
 Both Kaman and Lee are first-time selections.
 Eastern Conference coach Stan Van Gundy selected Joe Johnson to replace Iverson in the starting lineup, while Western Conference coach George Karl selected Dirk Nowitzki to replace Bryant in the starting lineup.